Rich in antioxidants, vitamins, minerals, oxygen, water, and live enzymes, fresh fruits and vegetables are essential to our lives as human beings.

 Latest update:

-If there is one resource we all need more of it's nutrients from fruits and vegetables.
-Discover our picks for the best greens supplements of 2023 below.
+If there is one resource we all need more of it's nutrients from fruits and vegetables..

-Primal Greens by Primal Harvest is our number one pick for our favorite greens drink.
-With over 50 fruits, vegetables, herbs, spices and mushrooms, Primal Greens delivers tons of nutrients with just one scoop per day.
-It contains zero added sugars, provides 2.4g of dietary fiber, as well as 31 billion CFUS of probiotics.
+Primal Greens by Primal Harvest features over 50 fruits, vegetables, herbs, spices, and mushrooms, Primal Greens delivers tons of nutrients with just one scoop per day.
+It's sweetened with plant-derived sweetener and provides 2.4 g of dietary fiber, as well as 31 billion CFUS of probiotics.

 This greens powder also contains a digestive complex that blends together fiber, inulin, and digestive enzymes.
 Another plus is that it contains a wide range of adaptogens, antioxidants, and superfoods like ginseng, ashwagandha, turmeric, and green tea.

-Primal Greens is third-party lab tested and made in the USA in a GMP-certified facility.
+Primal Greens is third-party lab tested and made in a GMP-certified facility in the US, plus it's available for a reasonable price point and comes with a 90-day money-back guarantee.
 The brand also offers a convenient Subscribe & Save program which means you can order Primal Greens through their convenient and hassle-free subscription service.
 By signing up for a subscription you get 20% off all products plus free shipping.

-• Blend of superfoods, vegetables, fruits, and berries
+• Blend of superfoods, vegetables, and fruits and berries

 • Pleasant-tasting, easy-to-mix powder